hyperledger/fabric-sdk-node/README.md

 |---|
 |[![Build Status](https://jenkins.hyperledger.org/buildStatus/icon?job=fabric-sdk-node8-merge-master-x86_64)](https://jenkins.hyperledger.org/view/fabric-sdk-node/job/fabric-sdk-node8-merge-master-x86_64/)|

-The Hyperledger Fabric Client SDK makes it easy to use APIs to interact with a Hyperledger Fabric blockchain.
+The Hyperledger Fabric Client SDK makes it possible to use APIs to interact with a Hyperledger Fabric blockchain.

 As an application developer, to learn about how to install and use the Node.js SDK, please visit the [SDK documentation](https://fabric-sdk-node.github.io/).

-This project publishes two separate npm packages:
+This project publishes three separate npm packages:
 * `fabric-client` - main client for the [Hyperledger Fabric](http://hyperledger-fabric.readthedocs.io/en/latest/).
 Applications can use this package to install and instantiate chaincodes, submit transactions and make queries against a Hyperledger Fabric-based blockchain network.
 * `fabric-ca-client` - client for the optional component in Hyperledger Fabric, [fabric-ca](http://hyperledger-fabric-ca.readthedocs.io/en/latest/users-guide.html).
 The fabric-ca component allows applications to enroll Peers and application users to establish trusted identities on the blockchain network.
 It also provides support for pseudonymous transaction submissions with Transaction Certificates.
 If the target blockchain network is configured with standard Certificate Authorities for trust anchors, the application does not need to use this package.
+* `fabric-network` - This package encapsulates the APIs to connect to a Fabric network, submit transactions and perform queries against the ledger at a higher level of abstraction than through the `fabric-client`.

 The following section targets a current or future contributor to this project itself.